dlt-hub/dlt/docs/website/docs/reference/performance.md

 ## Yield pages instead of rows

 If you can, yield pages when producing data.
-This makes some processes more effective by lowering the necessary function calls (each chunk of data that you yield goes through extract pipeline once so if you yield a chunk of 10.000 items you make significant savings)
+This makes some processes more effective by lowering the necessary function calls (each chunk of data that you yield goes through the extract pipeline once so if you yield a chunk of 10.000 items you will gain significant savings)
 For example:
 <!--SNIPSTART performance_chunking -->
 ```py